edgio-docs/edgio-docs/src/guides/v7/performance/rules/request-matching-scenarios.md

 title: Request Matching Scenarios
 ---

-Before you can apply [features](/guides/performance/rules/features), you must first decide the set of requests to which they will be applied.
+Before adding [features](/guides/performance/rules/features) that customize how your traffic is processed, you must first decide the set of requests to which they will be applied.
 You may either apply them to all requests or use match condition(s) to only apply them to specific requests.
-Common request matching scenarios are provided below.
+Common request matching scenarios are listed below.

 -   All requests
 -   Request URL